 After the first weeks Finax landed around 75% green: “I figured it wasn’t such a bad result.
 Now we’re at a 91% green Mood KPI!”, says Per.

 “I can’t give a straight answer as to why our employee mood has improved so much.
 I hope, and I think, that our employees improve and make changes every day.
 We try to highlight things like yesterday we had a record number of doughs! says the proud site manager, surrounded by a vague smell of cinnamon from the bakery.

-“We’re a family-owned company and there’s no red tape or formalities.
-If someone has an idea that makes sense we just go for it.“
+Finax is a family-owned company and the managers consider that there is no red tape or formalities.
+If someone has an idea that makes sense they just go for it.

 Shift in attitude